grantcarthew/rust-notes/README.md

 ##### Integers

 Rust performs two’s complement wrapping.
-Values greater than the maximum value the type can hold “wrap around” to the minimum of the values the type can hold.
+Values greater than the maximum value the type can hold “wrap around” to the minimum of the values the type can hold:

 ```rust
 let x: i32 = -1000;